Matt Hunter (singer)

-Matthew Alexander Hunter Correa (born February 20, 1998), known professionally as Matt Hunter, is an American singer, songwriter, and voice actor of Colombian-Italian descent.
+Matthew Alexander Hunter Correa (born February 20, 1998), known professionally as Matt Hunter, is an American singer.

 Early life

 Hunter was born on February 20, 1998, in New York City, and raised in Paramus, New Jersey.
 His mother is Colombian, and his father is Italian.

 Career

 Music

 Hunter worked in voice acting from ages 9 to 12, at which point he began posting YouTube videos of himself playing the guitar and singing various covers, occasionally in Spanish.
 His videos went viral and he traveled around Latin America building his fan base in a grass roots fashion.
 Around this time, he was dubbed the "Latino Justin Bieber".
 Marc Anthony later called Hunter "the future" of music.

 At 13, Hunter released his first single, "Mi Amor".
 He released follow-up singles in English and Spanish, "Right Here, Right Now" and "Mi Senorita", in 2012, and then his EP Right Here, Right Now.
 For the 2014 FIFA World Cup, he released the songs "Minha Mina Ta Loca" and "Mi Chica Esta Loca" with Pitbull, in both Portuguese and Spanish versions.
 By 2016 he had amassed 200,000 subscribers on his YouTube channel and over 500,000 Twitter followers.

 Hunter splits his time between New York, Los Angeles, Miami, and Latin America.